 Sometimes you will want to include another project within your working copy, perhaps some library code.
-You don't want to make a duplicate of this code in your repository because then you would lose connection with the original (and maintained) code.
-Or maybe you have several projects which share core code.
-There are at least 3 ways of dealing with this.
+There are at least 4 ways of dealing with this.

 B.6.1.
-Use svn:externals
+Use syn:externals

-Set the svn:externals property for a folder in your project.
+Set the syn:externals property for a folder in your project.
 This property consists of one or more lines; each line has the name of a sub-folder which you want to use as the checkout folder for common code, and the repository URL that you want to be checked out there.
 For full details refer to Section 4.18, "External Items".